 Late, starting in mid-September, sometimes even in November.
 The fruit can and should remain on the canes for a long time to reach full ripeness.
 Occasionally it is necessary to thin out the grapes to one bunch per cane, and do not hesitate to reduce the number of clusters to promote ripening.
 Make a uniform pre-harvest as soon as they are ready to eat.
 This ensures that the remaining grapes can ripen better and also promotes lignification of the canes.

 This grape fruits better (especially in the first years) with rod pruning or cane pruning, which needs to be considered when choosing a trellis and its design.
 In the first years this grapevine tends to overcrop (produce too much fruit), so thinning is required.
 Due to the late ripening, plants may be susceptible to heat stress or "sunburn" and the associated berry wilt in early summer, especially in sudden weather changes (high temperatures / direct intense sunlight).
 At such times, additional watering can help.
-Canopy thinning around the grapes should be carried out (if at all) in late summer-- not all at once, but gradually in 2-3 stages.
-In late summer, some berries tend to split after watering... so, do not water the vines from August onwards.
+Canopy thinning around the grapes should be done (if at all) in late summer-- not all at once, but gradually in 2 - 3 stages.
+In late summer, some berries tend to split / burst after watering, so do not water the vines from August onwards.

-NOTE: "Theresa" is a registered variety, so propagation is prohibited.
+NOTE: "Theresa" is a registered variety; propagation is prohibited.